← All Articles

 Quantitative Metrics

 Track metrics that matter for automotive professionals.
 Post-event surveys should measure "specific actions planned based on content" rather than generic satisfaction scores.
-When Continental hosted their AI manufacturing summit, 67% of attendees initiated pilot projects within 90 days.
+The goal is attendees who leave with concrete implementation ideas, not just inspiration.

-Monitor partnership development through LinkedIn analytics and follow-up meeting data.
+Monitor partnership development through follow-up meeting data.
 Automotive AI events often catalyze supplier-OEM relationships or technology licensing deals.
 Track these connections for 6-12 months, as automotive partnerships develop slowly but generate substantial long-term value.

 Qualitative Assessment